ForrestTrepte/TaskCoach/prompt.md

 ### Professional Tasks

-I work 1 day a week (Mondays) for a startup, leaving me with a lot of free time.
-I intend to replace the extra 4 days of workday time with *personal tasks* (life chores I need to get done) and *professional tasks* (interesting projects to create and learn things).
+I am not currently employed.
+I intend to replace the working week (M-F) with *personal tasks* (life chores I need to get done) and *professional tasks* (interesting projects to create and learn things).

 For professional projects:
 * I need to set aside focus time to work on them and stay motivated.